-Research Article of International Journal of Animal Research
+Research Article of American Journal of Biotechnology and Bioinformatics

 Preliminary Phytochemical Screening and In Vitro Anthelminthic Activity of Detarium Senegalense J.f Gmel (Fabaceae) Leaf Methanol Extract